 - Potential of better integrating with local governments and local authorities

-- Local e-participation, providing voice to stakeholders and fostering improved interaction between local government and communities
+- Local e-participation, providing a voice to stakeholders and fostering improved interaction between local government and communities

 Also, broader issues of replicability and scalability remain to be addressed, as discussed in the mobile technologies report.

 What should be the role of UNDP here?
-I think the organization should support such initiatives big time.
-The question perhaps is the modalities in which UNDP could do this on the ground, balancing dynamic local innovators with seemingly lethargic public institutions.
+I think the Organization should support such initiatives big time.
+The critical question is the modalities UNDP could deploy ground to balance dynamic local innovators with seemingly lethargic public institutions.